The Hangar / Dragon

 SpaceX has two DragonLab missions listed on its launch manifest.

-The Dragon spacecraft has delivered primarily crew supplies to the ISS along with experiments and equipment for the Station, including the International Docking Adapter (IDA) and the Bigelow Expandable Activity Module (BEAM).
+The Dragon spacecraft has delivered primarily crew supplies to the ISS along with experiments and equipment for the Station, including the International Docking Adapter and the Bigelow Expandable Activity Module.